dflook/terraform-github-actions/terraform-plan/README.md

   - Optional
   - Default: false

+* `refresh`

+  Set to `false` to skip synchronisation of the Terraform state with actual resources.

+  This will make the plan faster but may be out of date with the actual resources, which can lead to incorrect plans.

+  - Type: boolean
+  - Optional
+  - Default: true

 * `add_github_comment`

   Controls whether a comment is added to the PR with the generated plan.